ibm-cloud-docs/vmwaresolutions/vcenter/vc_fed_orderinginstance.md

 ### Data center location

-Select the IBM Cloud Data Center where the instance is to be hosted.
+Select the {{site.data.keyword.CloudDataCent_notm}} where the instance is to be hosted.

 ### Customized